iftekmahmud/iftekmahmud.github.io/blog/tactical-warfare-research/jamming/README.md

 Jamming is the act of deliberately interfering with an enemy's electronic systems by broadcasting RF signals that overpower or deceive their receivers.
 It's a non-lethal yet potent way to disrupt critical operations — think of it as shouting over a conversation to stop it from being heard, but with radio waves instead of sound.
 In today's tech-driven conflicts, where militaries rely on radios, radar, and GPS for coordination and precision, jamming is a game-changer.
 It can isolate troops, misdirect missiles, or hide forces from detection.

 The concept isn't new.
 During World War II, as radios became widespread, early jamming efforts targeted enemy communications.
 Since then, jamming has evolved into a sophisticated art, leveraging advanced equipment to tackle modern systems.
-Today, it's a cornerstone of electronic warfare, sitting alongside electronic protection (defending against jamming) and electronic support (gathering signal intelligence).
+Today, it's a cornerstone of EW, sitting alongside electronic protection (defending against jamming) and electronic support (gathering signal intelligence).

 ## Types of Jamming